tactcomplabs/sst-tools/sstcomp/neuralnet/README.md

 # Local Environment Setup for Neural Network Compilation
+#
+# This describes UBUNTU only.
+# MacOS install verified but not documented yet
+#

 ## Eigen
 Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.